 - If you make a director’s loan to your company, the amount will be included on the company’s balance sheet (as a creditor).

-- Your company can repay a loan at any time, should the directors’ decide.
+- Your company can repay a loan at any time if the directors decide to do so.
 The amount showing as a creditor on the balance sheet will be reduced until it is fully paid.

 - If you want the company to repay (or part repay) a loan at any time, make sure there are sufficient funds in the company to meet its ongoing liabilities, such as tax.